pemakhov/onix-internship-react-test-task/README.md

-# Lessson 13
+# Lesson 14

-## React basics.
-Internationalization
+## Redux

-- [x] Implement internationalization
+- [x] Store data from a request into Redux
-- [x] Detect user language
+- [x] Add button for refreshing the data
-- [x] Store language in the local storage
+- [x] Add loader indicator.
+Keep old data until new data is loaded